 All routine maintenance is the responsibility of the owner and is not covered by the Tiffin Motorhomes Limited Warranty.
-Use the maintenance record found in Chapter 15 to record all performed maintenance as required.
+Use the maintenance record in Chapter 18 to record all performed maintenance as required.

-Please note that any damage caused by improper or unperformed maintenance is not covered by the Tiffin Motorhomes Limited Warranty.
-Items supplied by other manufacturers may require specific individual maintenance not listed herein.
-Please refer to the manufacturers' suggested maintenance guidelines in the Owners Information Package.
+Any damage caused by improper or unperformed maintenance is not covered by the Tiffin Motorhomes Limited Warranty.
+Items supplied by other manufacturers might require specific individual maintenance not listed herein.
+Refer to the manufacturers' suggested maintenance guidelines in the Owners Information Package.

-Cosmetic adjustments and alignments must be performed within the first three months from date of original purchase for warranty consideration.
+Cosmetic adjustments and alignments must be performed within the first three months from the date of original purchase for warranty consideration.
 Thereafter, these items are considered routine maintenance.